 # The Derivative Sum Rule

-The derivative of the sum of two functions equals the sum of their derivatives.
+For functions $f$ and $g$ of $x$, the derivative of their sum equals the sum of their derivatives:

 ## Proof